JoshuaR503/Vocabulary-Builder/README.md

 - Users can save words
 - Users can get more information about a word
 - Users can hear pronuntiation
+- Everything in is Spanish and English.

 ### Upcoming
-- A search screen
+- A search screen.
-- A translator screen
+- A translator screen.

 ### Future (not decided)
-- A test for users to learn test themselves
+- A test for users to learn test themselves.
-- A speaking function to test themselves
+- A speaking function to test themselves.
-- A text function to use words in the correct order
+- A text function to use words in the correct order.

 # A project by Joshua García